Pope condemns Islamic State, decries suffering of children

 Speaking of the plight of refugees he asked that "indifference be changed into closeness and rejection into hospitality, so that all who now are suffering may

-receive the necessary humanitarian help to overcome the rigors of winter, return to their countries and live with dignity."
+receive the necessary humanitarian help to overcome the rigours of winter, return to their countries and live with dignity."

 He appealed for an end to conflicts in African countries, urged dialogue between Israelis and Palestinians, condemned the attack by Taliban militants that killed more than 130 students in Pakistan last week, and thanked those helping the victims of the Ebola epidemic.